SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/05-Errors-in-Java-Programs.md

 - Mixing of lowercase and uppercase letters in syntax

-- Wrong Syntax
+- Wrong syntax

-- Missing quotes " " or bracket ( )
+- Missing quotes " " or parantheses ( )

-- Confusing Addition and Concatenation

-The "+" operator has two functionalities.

-- Addition is for numbers

-- Concatenation is for strings

-Confusing the assignment (=) and equality (==, ===) operators.

 [/slide]